 Working out your payback times is complicated and unfortunately there's no one-size-fits-all calculator.

 A 5kW solar system can take between two and seven years to pay for itself, depending on where you live and your energy use.
-Check out our article on solar payback times for more information on your region.

 Solar will generally work anywhere in Australia, but it will work better under certain conditions.
 You'll need to consider: